prodo-dev/prodo/docs/content/01_introduction/getting-started.md

 ## Defining Actions

-[Actions](/basics/actions) are simple functions that can read from the state and write to the state. write to the state, and possible trigger side effects.
+[Actions](/basics/actions) are simple functions that can read from the state and write to the state.
 They can take arguments, trigger side effects (see [effect plugin](/plugins/effects)), and dispatch other actions (see [dispatch](/basics/actions#dispatch)).
 We can create an action in the `src/App.tsx` file.